vulcainjs/vulcainjs.github.io/docs/reference/injection.md

 The ```@Inject``` annotation has two optionals arguments:

 - A name used to specify a specific name declared in the ```@Injectable``` annotation.
 Default is argument type name.
-- A boolean named optional used to not raise an error if the injected component doesn't exist.
-The default behavior is to raise an exception if the component is unknow.
+- A boolean named optional used to catch the error raised if the injected component doesn't exist.
+The default behavior is to raise an exception if the component is unknown.

 The following rules are applied :

 1. Using ```@Inject``` is mandatory to specify argument injection.
-1. You can mix injected arguments with *classic* arguments **however** injected arguments must be declared first.
+1. You can mix injected arguments with *classic* arguments, **however** injected arguments must be declared first.

 ### Setter injection